zikpad/zikpad/README.md

-Zikpad (https://zikpad.github.io/) is an open-source project to write music.
+Zikpad (https://zikpad.github.io/) is an online tool to write and play music scores.
 The tool automatically detects the rhythm.
 It saves Lilypond files.

 ![Screenshot](./screenshot.png)